 Award-winning local band, Ramona, is fully customizable, meaning they can arrange themselves to suit your preferences and the different aspects of your day.
 From solo jazz guitar to Gatsby-era themed cocktail hours with a duo or trio, to a seven-piece full band that plays hip-hop, rhythm and blues, funk, pop, rock, and soul, they got you covered.

 Perhaps one of the most iconic features of your wedding day will be cake.
-The downtown scratch kitchen, ChocoLattes, also creates wedding cakes, dessert cakes, and special for-grooms-only cakes.
+Scratch kitchen, ChocoLattes, creates wedding cakes, dessert cakes, and special for-grooms-only cakes.
 They are certain that their cake designs will be the sweetest part of your day!
 (I will second this as it's one of my favorite places to eat dessert.)

 With a five-star rating across the "interwebs" (and at my house), the talent at Crème de la Cocoa will be the talk of your celebration.
 Their flair for beauty, style, and taste will have you reluctant to cut in, but glad you did when you see the looks on the guests' faces after taking a bite.